Tasman Highway: Route

 The southern section of the Highway commences on the fringe of the Hobart Central Business District at the intersection with the Brooker Highway and the Davey/Macquarie couplet.
-Featuring between four and five lanes of traffic and utilizing a lane management system for peak hour traffic, the highway travels north along the western shore of the Derwent River, intersecting with the Domain Highway before preceding over the Tasman Bridge.
+Featuring between four and five lanes of traffic and utilizing a lane management system for peak hour traffic, the highway travels north along the western shore of the River Derwent, intersecting with the Domain Highway before preceding over the Tasman Bridge.
 On the eastern side of the Bridge there are two interchanges in close proximity; the East Derwent Highway intersects the highway immediately after the bridge via the Lindisfarne Interchange and within 500 metres there is an interchange connecting Rosny Hill Road.
 From Rosny Hill Road the Tasman Highway continues east as a fully grade separated, Limited access highway intersecting with the South Arm Highway at Mornington and concluding after the airport diamond interchange (formerly a complete roundabout).
-For the remaining 4 km from the Airport the highway features 2 lanes of traffic, and travels over Mcgees Bridge and the Sorell Causeway to Sorell.
+For the remaining 4 km from the Airport the highway features 2 lanes of traffic, and travels over McGees Bridge and the Sorell Causeway to Sorell.

 Sorell to St Helens

 The road to Orford remains at the national standard as a two-lane highway, albeit with only a few overtaking lanes along its distance.
 The remainder of the road to St Helens is two lane, with even fewer overtaking opportunities.

 In places, the eastern coastal portion of the highway runs just metres from the Tasman Sea, making it the easternmost A road in Tasmania.

 The Tasman Highway is marketed as "East Coast Escape" between St Helens and Orford, to fit in with Tasmania's scheme of introducing tourist trails, a way of simplifying navigation of key tourist locations in Tasmania.

 Prior to 1990, there was no coastal route between Falmouth and the Chain of Lagoons – one had to travel into and out of St Marys, both roads being steep grades.
 The bypass was officially opened on 2 December 1991, though motorists had been using the partially constructed road before its opening.
 Great care was taken during the construction to protect Aboriginal middens and the general environment.

+In 2025, roadworks began between the Coles Bay Road intersection and Bicheno, constructing new overtaking lanes and improving road conditions.